 This really comes in handy if you ever encounter an angry wasp or bee.
 I was rescuing a meowing kitten from the shed when my 6 year old was stung by a wasp.
 They were flying all over the place and I suggested the girls wait outside, but my 6 year old insisted that if she stood still, the wasps wouldn’t bother her.
 I’m sure you’ve heard the saying “they won’t bother you if you don’t bother them”.
 Well…that philosophy didn’t work this time.
 In just a few moments after her confident statement, she was screaming and crying from a wasp sting.
 The stinger was still in her, so I knocked it out and did the first and best remedy I knew of that was literally growing where I was standing-plantain!
 I grabbed about 4 leaves of this plant, chewed them up for 10 seconds and stuck it on the sting.
 Within 30 seconds she stopped crying, and within three minutes she was completely fine.
 When I put the green goo on her, the sting was already swelling with a white, puffy area around it, and a large red circle around that.
 The swelling went down quickly after applying the plant!
 She only got stung once, but if there is more than one sting, make sure the plantain is covering each place and let it do its astringency work!

-Why “chew” on it? ~ It releases the properties that pull out the poison.
-You can also wet it and tear it up, but when my daughter is screaming in pain, I’d rather do what is quickest – even if it means eating a little dirt!
+So…why do you have to chew on it?!
+Breaking up the leaves releases the properties of plantain that pull out the poison.
+You can also wet it and tear it up or smash it with a glass cup, but when my daughter is screaming in pain, I’d rather do what is quickest – even if it means eating a little dirt!